U.S. senators press Keystone XL despite Obama veto threat

-WASHINGTON (Reuters) - U.S. Senate Republicans on Thursday advanced a bill to approve construction of the Keystone XL oil pipeline, their top priority in a new campaign to push back President Barack Obama’s policies now that they fully control Congress.
+WASHINGTON, Jan 8 (Reuters) - U.S. Senate Republicans were poised to move ahead on Thursday with a bill to approve construction of the Keystone XL oil pipeline, their top priority in a new campaign to roll back President Barack Obama’s policies.

-The Republican-dominated Senate Energy Committee approved the measure on a 13-9 vote, sending it to the full Senate for consideration next week.
+The Senate Energy Committee was expected to advance the bill later on Thursday toward a debate in the full Republican-controlled chamber next week.
 The House of Representatives has scheduled a vote to approve the pipeline on Friday.

 Obama has threatened to veto the measure, setting up an early battle over the TransCanada Corp project that would link Canadian oil sands to refineries in Texas.

-The project did attract one Democratic vote, from West Virginia Senator Joe Manchin, who co-sponsored the bill with North Dakota Republican John Hoeven.
+Murkowski said Congress can act to keep oil supply as high as possible and prices as low as possible, “or we can sit on our hands...and give away this golden opportunity.”

-“By golly we need this oil.
-And I’d rather buy it from Canada than Venezuela,” Manchin said during a hearing before the panel vote.
+The White House formalized a veto threat on Wednesday on the project.
+Environmentalists oppose Keystone for the emissions linked to mining Canada’s oil sands, while union members and energy interests cheer it for the construction jobs it would support.

-Hoeven says 63 senators support the measure, four less than the 67 needed to override a veto.
-Backers of the project hope that the full Senate will debate amendments that would create more Democratic support.
+Senator John Hoeven, a Republican who introduced the bill on Tuesday with Senator Joe Manchin, a Democrat, says he has 63 votes for the bill, four less than the 67 needed to override a veto.
+Backers of the project hope that if the panel passes the bill, the full Senate will debate amendments that would create more Democratic support.

-Democrats opposed to the pipeline have said they plan to introduce amendments in the full Senate requiring the pipeline to be built with U.S. steel and to prevent the oil from ever being exported.
+Democrats opposed to the pipeline have said they plan to introduce amendments requiring the pipeline to be built with U.S. steel and to prevent the oil from ever being exported.

 The Republican-led House of Representatives already has voted nine times to approve Keystone.